 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<

-What is the TMDSAS Activities Section
+What is the TMDSAS Activities Section?

-In addition to the chronological list of activities, you are allowed to choose a maximum of three activities that are most meaningful to you.
-TMDSAS refers to this as the “top meaningful activities”.
-These can only be activities that have already been completed or that are still ongoing.
-Planned activities can’t be listed in the top meaningful section.
+In addition to the chronological list of activities, you are allowed to choose a maximum of three activities that are most meaningful to you, which TMDSAS refers to as the “top meaningful activities.”
+For this section, you can select activities that have already been completed or that are still ongoing.
+You cannot, however, list activities that you plan on participating in.
 For each of those chosen activities, you will have an additional 500 characters to describe why it meant so much to you and why it stands out among the rest.

-How to Write TMDSAS Activity Descriptions
+How to Write TMDSAS Activity Section Descriptions

 You have 300 or 500 characters (including spaces, depending on category) for each of your entries to provide a brief but impactful description of the activity in question.
-The limited character limit means that you can write just 2 to 3 sentences.
+The limited character count means that you can write just 2 to 3 sentences.
 So, it is imperative that you craft a clear description using precise action verbs and concise language that'll summarize the most pertinent aspects of your experience and showcase the competencies that medical schools care about, such as leadership, collaboration, and curiosity.
-One of the best ways to do this is to write specific roles or titles that highlight the key functions of the activity in question.
-For example, if one of your activities was volunteering at a hospice and you occupied a leadership role, you want to highlight that using the title of your role.
-So instead of referring to yourself as a "Hospice Volunteer", you would say "Lead Hospice Volunteer and Team Coordinator".

-Additionally, the order in which you present information in your description is very important in this application system.
-TMDSAS automatically generates a "Chronology of Activities" for the information you've entered.
 The Chronology of Activities is a summary document that will be included with the other information sent to schools you're applying to.
 On this document, only the first 50 characters (including spaces) of your activity description are visible.
 Your chosen medical schools will eventually have access to the full description of each activity in your application, but this summary acts the same way a cover sheet would.
-So because this is what they will see first, you want to make a good first impression and entice them to encourage a detailed review of your activities.
+The summary is what they will see first, you want to make a good first impression and entice them to encourage a detailed review of your activities.

-You want the first 50 characters of your description to be dictated by what you want to emphasize as the most meaningful aspect of the experience.
-So, you want to think strategically about how your structure the information you'll provide.
-Think about which information you give priority in each entry and how to write it in a way that is still natural and grammatically correct.
+This structure ensures that your description communicates your responsibilities, contributions, and the value of the experience.
 Ultimately, your Chronology of Activities should give a well-rounded impression of your list of extracurriculars, employment, and other experiences; and your full description should provide even more context for them.

 Have you started working on your personal statement yet?
 Check out this infographic for tips: